 So I’ve decided to write out a quick list of everything that I use here and on my other two blogs.

 Bluehost is rightfully the market leader in budget hosting.
 I’ve used them for all of my blogs and will continue to do so.
-The one-click WordPress install makes setting your site up a breeze (plus, you can use my 10-minute WordPress and Theme Installation tutorial).
+The one-click WordPress install makes setting your site up a breeze.
 WordPress is the industry standard of blogging and one of the most powerful tools you can use in setting up your blog.

 This is a no-brainer to me.
 Unfortunately, when I first started blogging, I used blogger and I absolutely hated it.
 I couldn’t set up the blog exactly how I wanted it to look and when I would publish a post, the formatting would look completly different than what was in the editing dashboard.
 Talk about frustrating.
 Now, I know there are many successful blogs out there that use blogger… it’s just not for me.
 The reason I went with blogger in the beginning was because I originally thought that WordPress was super hard to navigate and understand but I was dead wrong!
 WordPress is unbelievably easy to use, navigate, and I can set up everything the exact way I want.
 Go with WordPress.